typegoose/mongodb-memory-server/docs/guides/migration/migrate9.md

 Storage Engines `devnull` and `mmapv1` have been removed because they are not supported in newer versions of mongodb anymore, `wiredTiger` should be used instead.

+### Linux fallback binary has been removed

+Previously there was a code-path for a fallback linux binary, but this has been removed because mongodb has stopped shipping generic linux binaries since versions after 4.0.

+If a fallback is still required, try to use the ubuntu binary via [Config Options `DISTRO`](../../api/config-options.md#distro).

+### Ubuntu fallback year has been updated

+The ubuntu fallback year has been updated to `22`, instead of the previous `14`, because newer versions of mongodb dont ship for any EOL ubuntu version anymore.

+This fallback is only used if the ubuntu year could not be parsed from the os-file.
+This can also be overwritten with [Config Option `DISTRO`](../../api/config-options.md#distro).

 ## Non-Breaking changes / Additions

 ### Compiler target is now `es2019`